There are four key drivers for designing inclusively:

 It's good business: at least 22% of people in the UK have digital access needs.
 Fail to design inclusively and you’re turning away your share of £420 million each week.

 It's a legal obligation: digital accessibility is a regulatory requirement and non-compliance comes at significant legal risk.

 It's the right thing to do: 49% of disabled people feel excluded from society.
 Your digital products and services should not be part of the problem.

 It improves usability for everyone: There are countless examples that prove that digital inclusion doesn’t just improve usability for disabled users; it makes life easier for everyone.

-Our accessibility training courses are private, virtual, and tailored to the needs of your organisation, but here are some of the essential things we cover:
+Our accessibility training courses are virtual and tailored to the needs of your organisation, but here are some of the essential things we cover:

 How users with accessibility needs use computers

 You'll learn about the various types of user needs that affect web and computer use, the challenges that they face, and the types of software and hardware people use to perform online tasks.

 Understand how the law on disability affects your organisation, and how to make sure that you provide an inclusive experience for your visitors.

 How to create inclusive digital content